yeojingkang/random-curiosities/src/primes/README.md

 # Prime numbers

 Prime numbers are a topic of interest among mathematicians.
 They are natural numbers with only 2 factors: 1 and itself.
-It is such a simple property, but it is so unique that many  great minds have come up with numerous fascinating problems involving these numbers.
+It is a simple property, but many great minds have come up with numerous fascinating problems involving these numbers.
 More than just a theoretical curiosity, prime numbers have found their way into practical use in fields such as cryptography.

 Here I made some programs involving prime numbers.
 They don't necessarily do anything meaningful.
 I just thought they seemed interesting.